Angelo Brückner

-Angelo Brückner (born 29 April 2003) is a German professional footballer who plays as a full-back and defensive midfielder.
+Angelo Brückner (born 29 April 2003) is a German professional footballer who plays as a full-back and defensive midfielder who last played for Regionalliga Bayern club SpVgg Bayreuth.

 Club career

 Bayern Munich

 Brückner is a youth product of SV Neuperlach and SpVgg Unterhaching; he then moved to Bayern Munich's youth academy in 2017.
 On 19 February 2021, he signed his first professional contract with Bayern Munich until 2024.
 He began his senior career with Bayern Munich II in 2021, and first trained with the senior team in January 2022.
 On 21 December 2022, he extended his contract with the club until 2025.
 Following the end of the 2024–25 season, Brückner's contract was not renewed and he became a free agent.

 Loan to TSV Hartberg

 On 1 September 2023, he joined TSV Hartberg in the Austrian Bundesliga on a season-long loan for the 2023–24 season.

+SpVgg Bayreuth

+Brückner signed with Regionalliga Bayern club SpVgg Bayreuth as a free agent, on 3 February 2026.

 International career

 Born in Germany, Brückner is of Filipino descent.
 He is a youth international for Germany, having played for the U17s and U19s.